Lesotho Travel Information

 HIV/AIDS is prevalent.
 Water should not be drunk unless it is boiled or filtered.
 There is a lack of good medical facilities, and medical attention is often sought in neighbouring South Africa.
 Visitors should carry a personal supply of medicine as supplies are limited.

-All service staff, including tour guides and game rangers, are customarily tipped between 10-15%, which they rely on to boost their low wages.
+All service staff, including tour guides and game rangers, are customarily tipped between 10-15 percent, which they rely on to boost their low wages.

 Safety in Lesotho is not generally a serious issue but there has been an increase in opportunistic crime and gun-related crimes, due to a high unemployment rate in the cities.
 Most incidents occur in Maseru, but visitors should also be alert elsewhere to theft, car hijackings, and muggings.

 Don't take photographs of government buildings, the airport, or the palace.
 It is always best to ask if unsure.
 It is customary to ask permission from the local village Headman or Chief before camping, and to inform them if spending any time within his village.
 Sadly, homosexuality is illegal so visitors should be cautious and discreet.